mikavir/heartcare-hub/TESTING.md

     ![screenshot](documentation/browser-chrome-index.png)

-    - To fix this, I have set div col under the div rows as the main was a container fluid and set padding to zero.
+    - To fix this, I have set 'div col' under the 'div rows' because the main had a class of container fluid and set the padding to zero.

 - When information nav is clicked, the heading in the information page is obscured.

     ![screenshot](documentation/bug02.png)

-    -To fix this, I have added scroll margin top to the class that targets that heading elememts ie. ".data-comtainer h4, h5".
+    -To fix this, I have added scroll margin top to the class that targets that heading elememts ie. ".data-container h4, h5".

 - When the location card is clicked and directed to the anchor points, the location heading is obscured by the fixed header.